A christening is the first step of an amazing journey with God, parents, godparents, friends, family and the church.

 It involves thanking God for your child’s life, blessing your child by name, and expressing hope for your child’s future.

-Our Christening Workshop has been specially written for families preparing for a service of baptism or thanksgiving for a child.
+Our Christening Workshop has been specially prepared for families getting ready for a service of baptism or thanksgiving for a child.

 It is informal and helps us to support you in the important decision you have made.
 The workshop will be held on a Saturday morning and we welcome siblings and godparents to join you.